mayone23/Hand-on-Neural-Network-and-Convolutional-Neural-Network/README.md

-Hand on Neural-Network using Pyhton.
+Hand on Neural-Network using Python.

 	We are living in a world with Python and Anaconda.....
 Ha ha ha....
 Jokes apart.